-- A circle shall be drawn on the field of play.
-The circle shall have as their centre the middle point of the pitch.
-The radius of the circle shall be 25 yards (22.86 metres, see appendix C).
-These fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter. - 28.7.4 During the Powerplay overs only two Fielders shall be permitted outside this fielding restriction area at the instant of delivery. - 28.7.5 During the non Powerplay overs, no more than 4 Fielders shall be permitted outside the fielding restriction area referred to in Clause 28.7.3 above.
+(28.7.3) A circle shall be drawn on the field of play, 27 metres from the centre of the pitch, as per the diagram below.
+These fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.